 And both of these items are easy to put on and take off again to match my activity level and body temperature.

-Along with your head, your core, or the top half of your body, is the bit that needs to be kept warm.
-And the best way to do that is through the layering system.
-I’m really keen on merino wool and wear it all the time in the winter.
+‘Core’ refers to the top half of your body, the bit where your internal organs are located.
+The best way to keep your core warm is through the layering system.
+You might have guessed by now that I’m really keen on merino wool, I wear it all the time in the winter.
 Not only is it a great insulator, it wicks moisture away from your body, doesn’t smell, stays warm when damp and is not too bulky.

-I also have an ex-army issue norgie(£7) and an Ullfrotte mid layer which I bought about 8 years ago and cost about £50 at the time, although they are more expensive now.
-I wear these from time to time.
+I also have a Woolpower Ullfrotte mid layer jacket which is 600gsm; I bought it around 2005 and it cost about £50 at the time, although they are more expensive now.
+I wear it from time to time if it’s particularly cold as I find it warmer than either the Fjallraven shirt or the Bison smock.

 I have a Rohan 3/4 length waterproof coat (outer layer).
 They’re lightweight, pack down small and are good at their job.
 And if I wear this and gaiters, I don’t need waterproof trousers.